soranoo/next-css-obfuscator/README.md

 ### 3. It was working normally just now, but not now?

-Your convertion table may be messed up.
-Try to delete the `classConversionJsonFolderPath`(default: `css-obfuscator`) folder to reset the convertion table.
+Your conversion table may be messed up.
+Try to delete the `classConversionJsonFolderPath`(default: `css-obfuscator`) folder to reset the conversion table.

 ### 4. Why are some original selectors still in the obfuscated CSS file even the `removeOriginalCss` option is set to `true`?